Prostitution in Croatia: History

 At the turn of the 20th century, prostitution was legal.
 In Zagreb it was advertised as a tourist attraction and contributed to the city's economy.
 Tkalčićeva Street was the main centre for brothels.
 At one stage every other building was a bordello.
 To open a brothel, the owner had to register at the town hall and received a licence.
 The licence required the brothel to be well run and provide a quality service.
 The women working in the brothels had to have a twice weekly medical examination.
 Brothels were not allowed to advertise their presence, but a discrete, uncommonly coloured lantern was allowed to be placed outside.

 The best known brothels in Zagreb were the Kod Zelene Lampe (Green Lantern's), which was the most expensive, the Pick, and the Klub which had cabaret until 5 a.m.
 The Bijela Lađa ("White Vessel") was known for its mandolin music and fine wine.
 The Zagreb brothels continued to operate until World War II.

-Following the creation of communist Yugoslavia after WWII, prostitution was made illegal.
+Following the creation of Yugoslavia after WWII, prostitution was made illegal.

 In the 1970s, Zagreb became known as the centre of prostitution in Yugoslavia, with the highest number of prostitutes.
 Women from other areas of Yugoslavia, such as Sarajevo, came to the city because of the higher rates for prostitutes compared to their own areas.

 The economic crisis, post-communist turmoil and subsequent arrival of international military personnel, demand for prostitution rose.
 The opening of borders allowed foreign prostitutes to come to the country.